NarraLeaf/CharPack/README.md

     input: "./input/images/*",   // Input directory (glob)
     output: "./output.charpack", // Output package
     config: {
         blockSize: 8,              // Smaller blocks for better precision
         colorDistanceThreshold: 8, // Tolerate slight color differences (sharpening artifacts)
         diffToleranceRatio: 0.05,  // Allow 5% of pixels in a block to be different (handle scattered noise) },
 });
 ```

+`blockSize` should be between 4 and 128.
+The smaller the block size, the more precise the compression, but
+longer the compression time.
+In most cases, 8 is a good compromise between precision and speed.

+`colorDistanceThreshold` should be between 0 and 441.7.
+The larger the threshold, the more pixels are considered identical.
+If image integrity is not a primary concern, a value of 8-16 is recommended.
+This option defaults to 0 (for strict comparison).

+`diffToleranceRatio` should be between 0 and 1.
+The larger the ratio, the more chunks are considered identical.
+If image integrity is not a primary concern, a value of 0.05-0.1 is recommended.
+This option defaults to 0 (for strict comparison).

 > **Note:**
 >